 You do not have to live with an anxious feeling because of the condition of your home.
 Neither does your family.
 Make small steps toward creating a peaceful retreat.

-5. What tasks would be on my must-do list if we were selling our home?
+5. What tasks would be on the must-do list if we were selling our home?

 What details would a prospective buyer notice if they walked through your house?
 What are the things you would clean for someone else?
-If this wasn’t your own home, what dirt, clutter, or fingerprints would you see?
+If this wasn’t your own home, what dirt and clutter would you see?

 There is no reason to wait until you want to get rid of your home to make it into your dream house.
 Look for easy ways to make improvements without a “for sale” sign in the yard.

 You can’t clean and organize everything at once.
-Give your limited time to the tasks that will make the biggest impact, and your visible progress just might give you the motivation you need to keep going!
+Answering these questions will help you know where to start cleaning your house so you can give your limited time to the tasks that will make the biggest impact.
+And as you start making visible progress, just might find the motivation you need to keep on going!